tgrotheeriapp/iapp-calendar-infra/PIPELINE.md

   account: xxxxxxxxxx
   # (Required) The name of the environment to use
   environment: development
-  # (Required) The name of the domain, (e.g.: myapp-api).
+  # (Required) The name of the domain, (e.g.: iapp-calendar-app-api).
 Leave blank if no custom domain name is needed.
   domain: ''
   # (Optional) The AWS arn of the certificate used by the api.
 Must be provided if the domain name is set
   certarn: arn:aws:acm:us-east-1:xxxxxxxxxxxxx:certificate/yyyyyyyy-yyyyyyyyyyyyy-yyyyyyyyyy